Fisherman Spotlight: Jeremy Brown

 When you get your fish from the Alaska Gold Brand website, you get your fish from a fisherman, a member of Seafood Producers Cooperative.
 With each order you receive we’ll feature a story about a different member.

 Jeremy is a perfect example of what Dan Barber writes about in Third Plate: Field Notes on the Future of Food, specifically in terms of elevating the voice of the producer.
 Barber writes: “Wild fish did not come into this world just to be our food.
 They came into this world to pursue their own individual destinies.
 If we hunt them and eat them, we must hunt them with care and eat them with the fullness of our appreciation.”
 It is with deep appreciation that Jeremy fishes for salmon.
-He treats his line-caught wild salmon with respect and he knows quality when he catches and tastes what he produces.
+He treats them with respect and he knows quality when he catches and tastes what he produces.
 “You can tell the minute the fish is on the line if it’s going to be special.”

 As fishermen, we produce the last commercially available wild food and our fishermen-owner-members harvest this food in a traditional way that respects the ingredient and in turns brings a quality product to diners.
 As Jeremy Brown says: “Every fish I catch is different.
 They’re wild animals.
 They all have a different life history and story.
 They deserve and demand to be handled and treated all the way to the consumer with that sort of devotion to the quality of the fish.”